 Have you ever wanted to write an email message in Gmail now but send it a later date and time?
 Maybe you are sending birthday greetings and would like the email message to be delivered on the exact day.
 Or you have written an email now but would like to schedule delivery in the recipient’s time zone when the message is more likely to get read.

 Microsoft Outlook has a built-in scheduler to help you delay the delivery of email messages.
 After you are finished writing an email message and hit the Send button, the message isn’t delivered immediately – it stays in your outbox and is sent at the specified date and time automatically.

-Gmail doesn’t let you schedule a later delivery of email messages but there are browser extensions – like Boomerang and Right Inbox – that let you specify a future send date for your outgoing email messages.
+Gmail doesn’t let you schedule a later delivery of email messages but there are browser extensions – like Boomerang, Sidekick and Right Inbox – that let you specify a future send date for your outgoing email messages.
 These are however subscription based services that allow you to send only a limited number of scheduled email messages for free per month.
-The other concern is privacy – you will have to grant read and write access to your entire Gmail account to a third-party to use scheduling emails inside Gmail.
+The other concern is privacy – you will have to grant read and write access to your entire Gmail account to a third-party to enable scheduling inside Gmail.

 Schedule & Send Gmail Messages Later

-If you are reluctant to provide access to your entire Gmail account to another service, there’s an alternative – Google Sheets.
+If you are reluctant to provide access to your entire Gmail account to another service, there’s a good alternative – Google Sheets.

 What you can do is compose all the emails that you would like to be delivered later in Gmail, let them stay as drafts and then specify the exact delivery date and time for these messages in the Google sheet.
 The messages would be delivered automatically at the time chosen by you with Google Scripts.